tomjoht/tomjoht.github.io/pages/academics/academic-practitioner-bridge.md

 ---
 layout: page
-title: Academic/Practitioner Bridge
+title: Academic/practitioner bridge
 permalink: /academic-practitioner-bridge/
 status: publish
 type: page
 published: true
 ---

-## What is this bridge?
+## The need for a bridge

+Tech comm practitioners and academics are members of the same profession, yet they often (sadly) operate in independent spheres.
+This is unfortunate because both sides need each other:

-Tech Comm practitioners and academics are like two sides of a coin.
-Practitioners need academics in order to move past perceptions of simply being word technicians, where writing is viewed as a commodity that can easily be performed by anyone.
-Likewise, academics look to do research to advance the tech comm field, but they need practitioner input for data, relevance, and workplace understanding.
-Both groups need each other, but there's no clear mechanism for each for communication between the two groups.
+* *Practitioners* need academics in order to move past perceptions of simply being word technicians, where writing is viewed as a commodity that can easily be performed by anyone.
+* *Academics* need to do research to advance the tech comm field, but they need practitioner input for data, relevance, and workplace understanding.

+Although both groups need each other, there's no clear mechanism for each for communication between the two groups.

 ## What information will appear in this space